appscode/blog/content/post/openshift/index.md

 ## Backup

 ### Step 1: Install Stash
-Here we will use the kubedb license we obtained earlier.
+Here we will use the KubeDB license we obtained earlier.
 ```bash
 $ helm install stash appscode/stash             \
   --version v2021.04.12                  \